allfed/ALLFED-Repository-Template/README.md

     * The automated documentation part is still a bit wip, if you run into problems contact florian@allfed.info
 * Create a [visual representation](https://goodresearch.dev/_images/pcbi.1007358.g002.PNG_L.png) of how the different files interact with each other

+## Issues
+Every time you come across a problem that you do not plan to fix in the next day, please open an issue in the repository to make sure that it does not get lost.
+This also allows you to assign tasks to other coders on the team.
+For a short intro to issues, see [here](https://www.youtube.com/watch?v=TKJ4RdhyB5Y).

 ## Making the repository citable
 All ALLFED repositories should be citable by release.
 For this we use [Zenodo](https://zenodo.org/).
 This has to be activated by an Admin (so either Florian or Morgan).
 Once you have a manuscript where you need to cite the repository let them know and they will activate it.
 This will also create a doi badge, which should be included in the readme, like this: